SillyTavern/SillyTavern/readme.md

   * Up = Edit last message in chat
   * Ctrl+Up = Edit last USER message in chat
   * Left = swipe left
-  * Right = swipe right (NOTE: swipes are disabled when chatbar has something typed into it)
+  * Right = swipe right (NOTE: swipe hotkeys are disabled when chatbar has something typed into it)
   * Ctrl+Left = view locally stored variables (in the browser console window)
   * Enter (with chat bar selected) = send your message to AI
   * Ctrl+Enter = Regenerate the last AI response